FasterXML/smile-format-specification/smile-specification.md

 Some general notes on tokens:

+* (2022-02-20) Unused bits in encoded bytes:
+     * SHOULD be encoded as `0` bits by encoder
+     * MUST be ignored by decoders for purposes of decoding itself (MUST NOT affect result of decoding even if `1`)
+     * MAY, however, be verified by decoder but if so MUST NOT fail decoding by default; decoders MAY however report non-compliant `1` bits as warnings
+     * Decoders MAY additionally expose optional "strict" mode in which such non-compliant bit encoding does result in an error and decoding failure
 * Strings are encoded using standard UTF-8 encoding; length is indicated either by using:
     * 6-bit byte length prefix, for lengths 1 - 63 (0 is not used since there is separate token)
     * End-of-String marker byte (0xFC) for variable length Strings.